 -Hotline and Text Updates

-The hotline tells you where the final location of practice will be and also provides information on weather, trail conditions and other special events relating to Nordic skiing.
-Always check the hotline before you leave for practice each evening and on Saturdays.
-Please note that typically it is updated each day by 3pm, but it may be as late as 5pm (due to changing weather and snow conditions).
+The Remind App tells you where the final location of practice will be and also provides information on weather, trail conditions and other special events relating to Nordic skiing.
+Always check your messages before you leave for practice each afternoon/evening and on Saturdays.
+The final message is typically sent each day by 3pm, but it may be as late as 5pm (due to changing weather and snow conditions).

 “@ready2race” – for Ready 2 Race

 Practice normally takes place as scheduled regardless of weather conditions.
-However, practice may be cancelled due to the following conditions: heavy snowfall, rain, extremely icy, high winds, and temperature below minus 5 degrees F. If there is no snow, as is sometimes the case at the start of Session I, skiers will have an alternative activity such as hiking with poles or playing games.
-Call the HOTLINE for the latest information.
+However, practice may be cancelled due to the following conditions: heavy snowfall, rain, extremely icy, high winds, and temperature below minus 5 degrees F. If there is no snow, as is sometimes the case at the start of 1st Session, skiers will have an alternative activity such as hiking with poles or playing games.

 If your child has a medical condition that may need to be treated out on the trails (asthma, food allergies….) let the head coach and your child’s coach know.
 This is very important and helps avoid a crisis situation.
 This information should be included in your child’s registration and we try to be sure that the coaches know about any medical information provided, but you should talk to your child’s coach directly.